• Skip to primary navigation

 • Soak the melon seeds and keep aside for some time.

 • Grind both the khuskhus and melon seeds to make a fine paste.
+Or dry grind the poppy seeds and melon seeds.
 Add in green chilli, chopped ginger and chopped tomatoes to the paste.
 Grind them altogether.
 Keep aside.

 • Fry the potatoes and paneer cubes.